 Today I’m putting myself out there with the hope, that support can and will come.
 That people out there will see that even the incarcerated deserve a change to grow, to change, to be heard and to be seen.
 If you’re willing to join this fight with me - whether you're from Illinois or from another state - There’s a real push going on right now to bring back parole in the state of Illinois.
 With the simplest form of support, you can “LIKE” the Parole Illinois Facebook page or simply sign the petition in support of Parole Illinois proposed legislation.

 To “LIKE” the Parole Illinois Facebook page, go to: https://www.facebook.com/paroleillinois/

 To sign the petition in support of Parole Illinois’ proposed legislation for Parole go to: https://paroleillinois.org/support-us/

 With gratitude and always in strength - Miguel

 Joliet, IL 60434

 Post comments.
 Make suggestions.
-Or even write to me directly.
+Or even write or email me directly.
 In prison for almost sixteen years now, I’ve been blessed with the opportunity to share my work with the world and have this avenue open to anyone interested in actually reaching out and communicating.
 Enjoy what you see.
 I’ve been oil painting since 2014 and discovered a talent I didn’t even know I had.
 Now I push the limits to see what I can/can’t do.
 Hopefully I’ll be posting more of my work soon.
 And maybe hopefully hearing from you too.